Transformations#

-Flax NNX transformations should feel quite familar to those who have used JAX transformations before as they use the same APIs and behave like the JAX transformations when only working with Pytrees of arrays.
+Flax NNX transforms should feel quite familiar if you have used JAX transforms before.
+They use the same APIs and behave like the JAX transforms when only working with pytrees of jax.Arrays.
 However, when working with Flax NNX objects, they allow Python’s reference semantics to be preserved for these objects, this includes:

 • Preserving shared references across multiple objects in the inputs and outputs of the transformation.